orbiously/tailscale-orb/README.md

     - Be mindful of the [type of auth key](https://tailscale.com/kb/1085/auth-keys/#types-of-auth-keys) you create.
     - By default, the orb's `connect` command expects the Tailscale auth key to be stored in an environment variable named `TS_AUTH_KEY`, however you can opt to store the auth key in a custom-named environment variable; in such case, the environment variable's name **must be** passed to the orb's `connect` command via the `ts-auth-key` parameter.

-- If you wish to use the remote Tailscale host as a bastion/jump host to relay the traffic from your Tailscale network onto your physical subnet:
+- If you wish to use the remote Tailscale host as a bastion/jump host:
     - You will need to [start (or restart) Tailscale as a subnet router](https://tailscale.com/kb/1019/subnets/) on that Tailscale host in order to expose the physical subnet route(s) to your target(s).
     - However, the orb won't allow you to use the remote Tailscale host an "exit node".
 (See "[Caveats & limitations](https://github.com/orbiously/tailscale-orb/edit/alpha/README.md#caveats--limitations)")